 Evolutionary Transformation

 These wind turbines speak to me of innovation and progress in the field of energy.
 They also stand as testament to the values of adaptation, ingenuity, determination and collaboration.
 One of the lessons of systems science applied to social evolution is that once established, a system’s curve of development increases with time until the forces of change cause it to peak and then decline.
 It’s the typical bell curve.
 And it applies to all systems, even systems of thought.
 Everything in the universe rises, peaks and then falls.
+Or transforms.

 The positive news for declining communities is that they can rise again—if within them a leader or a collaborative group emerges to provide the will and the way.
 I think of the factories abandoned due to cheaper and more willing labor abroad, as well as the one product or single resource communities on the descending curve.
 Waiting and hoping for the government or someone else to restore them to prosperity is akin to the unemployed men we see standing on the street corner letting life pass them by.
 Governments are not saviors.
 Their function is to defend and govern, not to create wealth.
 They can regulate it, of course, but it is people who create wealth.